oaklandgit/pippy/README.md

 ## Here's how to do it:

 ### STEP 1: Make the physical connection
 Connect the Mac or iPad's USB C port to the Pi's Micro USB Data/Power port.
 IMPORTANT: Make sure to use the Data/Power USB port on the Pi and NOT the Power-only one.
-Also make sure your cable isn't garbage.

-**NOTE:** An additional Power source is not required!
-The Pi will receive its power from the Gadget Mode connection.
+Also make sure your cable isn't garbage. **An additional Power source is not required!** The Pi will receive its power from the Gadget Mode connection.

 ### STEP 2: Configure the Pi for Gadget Mode
 Add the following to the `[all]` section of `/boot/config.txt`